JonathanVegasP/flutter_router/README.md

 class AppRoutes {
   AppRoutes._();

-  //A controller to manage app routes static final router = RouterController();
+  //A controller to manage the app routes static final router = RouterController();

   //Variables that contains screen's name